-You made up your mind, you followed the instructions from my previous post about How to Start a Blog, and you have a domain name and a new WordPress site.
+So you have made up your mind to start a blog, you followed the instructions from my previous blog post about How to Start a Blog, and you have a domain name and a new WordPress site.
 Congratulations!
-You are officially a blogger now! 🙂
+It is now time to get started then!

-In fact, you need now to do many things to set your blog by the best recommendations for SEO, usability, design, and structure.
-I made a checklist for starting a blog which reflects the best practices for 2017.
+In fact, you need now to do many things to start a blog by the best recommendations for SEO, usability, design, and structure.
+I made a checklist for starting a blog which reflects the best practices for 2022.

-If you missed the part of setting up your hosting and WordPress, get back to my post on how to start a blog before reading this checklist.
+If you missed the part of setting up your web hosting and WordPress blog, get back to my blog post on how to start a blog before reading this checklist.

-This is part 3 of 4 of the Starting a Blog series.
+This is part 3 of 4 of the How to Start a Blog With WordPress series.